 These public documents describe the correspondence between Peace Corps and the State Department.
 The discussion centered on the issues surrounding the closing of El Salvador in 1979 – 1980 to Peace Corps programs.
-As Peace Corps once again evaluates its programs in Central America, these documents provide valuable insight into how such decisions were made thirty years ago.
 But, first, for those who are not familiar with the National Security Archive at George Washington University, let me introduce you.

 The private National Security Archive at George Washington University is a gem, a valuable source of public documents for historians and those of us who would know more about our country’s diplomatic and military history.
 Many of the documents relate to countries in which Volunteers have served.
 Visit the website at: http://www.gwu.edu/~nsarchiv/

 From that website:

 The National Security Archive is an independent non-governmental research institute and library located at The George Washington University in Washington, D.C.
 The Archive collects and publishes declassified documents acquired through the Freedom of Information Act (FOIA).
 A tax-exempt public charity, the Archive receives no U.S. government funding; its budget is supported by publication royalties and donations from foundations and individuals.